potatoqualitee/aitools/README.md

 ## What is aitools?

 aitools wraps *agentic CLI tools* — AI assistants that actually read, understand, and rewrite your code — making them scriptable and repeatable through PowerShell.
+Every run starts clean—no conversation drift, just quality output.

 **In 30 seconds:**